 You will no doubt notice that in these narratives, we have not included the individuals’ names, the medications they take, the location of the jail, and other potentially identifying information.
 We made this decision in conjunction with the interviewees to protect their privacy and shield them from potential retaliation by jail staff.

 Learn.
 Check out Abolition and Disability Justice to learn more about how carceral systems, from jails to mental health facilities to policing, subject disabled people to violence and strip them of their agency.
+You can also browse our news page for current stories and action items.

 Take Action.
 Support movements to pass important local legislation, like the Human Alternatives to Long-Term (HALT) Solitary Confinement Act in New York.
 You can find more information on your state legislature here; then, call your legislators and urge them to support bills that advocate for the welfare of incarcerated people or create opportunities for decarceration.